 Hand therapy helps patients with a variety of disorders and injuries of the hand, arm, wrist and fingers return to work and a more active lifestyle.
-Our hand therapists can help with conditions ranging from simple fingertip injuries, to hand, arm and finger transplants and reattachments.
+Johns Hopkins hand therapists can help with conditions ranging from simple fingertip injuries, to hand, arm and finger transplants and reattachments.

 Hand Therapy: Why Choose Johns Hopkins